 Every week Cité Universitaire’s Library hosts public conversations in different languages for all students.
 You do not have to be a Cité Universitaire resident to participate.
 Simply visit the website for more details and contact the library to register for the next event.

-Another great way to learn French is through phone apps.
-You can practice your language skills easily with these apps, during your daily commute or right before you go to bed.
+Moreover, another great way to learn French is through phone apps.
+In that way, you can practice your language skills easily with these apps, during your daily commute or right before you go to bed.
 Some apps will even keep you to a schedule and will remind you when it’s time to review again.
 See the list below for our recommendations.

 Memrise uses pop-culture and Internet trends to help you learn different languages.
 Its main focus is vocabulary and it helps you memorize terms by associating them with popular memes submitted by the community.
 It makes learning both accessible and fun!
 Go to the app store to download for free or click the link for more information.